trchopan/chop.dev/README.md

 ## Publishing

+See [RELEASING.md](RELEASING.md) for the complete release and rollback runbook.

 Open a pull request for every content or code change.
 CI builds the site and validates slide content before the pull request can be merged.